tsgates/arch-wiki-markdown/wiki/NVIDIA.md

   1, yes, on, true, Auto      Enable SLI and allow the driver to automatically select the appropriate rendering mode.
   AFR                         Enable SLI and use the alternate frame rendering mode.
   SFR                         Enable SLI and use the split frame rendering mode.
-  SLIAA                       Enable SLI and use SLI antialiasing.
+  AA                          Enable SLI and use SLI antialiasing.
 Use this in conjunction with full scene antialiasing to improve visual quality.

 Alternatively, you can use the nvidia-xconfig utility to insert these changes into xorg.conf with a single command:

-    # nvidia-xconfig --busid=PCI:3:0:0 --sli=SLIAA
+    # nvidia-xconfig --busid=PCI:3:0:0 --sli=AA

 To verify that SLI mode is enabled from a shell:

     $ nvidia-settings -q all | grep SLIMode

       Attribute 'SLIMode' (arch:0.0): AA
         'SLIMode' is a string attribute.
         'SLIMode' is a read-only attribute.
         'SLIMode' can use the following target types: X Screen.

+Warning: After enabling SLI, your system may become frozen/non-responsive upon starting xorg.
+It is advisable that you disable your display manager before restarting.

 Forcing Powermizer performance level (for laptops)

 Add under section Device:

     # Force Powermizer to a certain level at all times
+    # level 0x0=adaptiv (Driver Default)
     # level 0x1=highest
     # level 0x2=med
     # level 0x3=lowest